 Though they are often used interchangeably, cursive handwriting is not technically a type of calligraphy.
 But calligraphy can be written in cursive.
 Let us explain.
 Two distinct differences come to mind when comparing cursive and calligraphy.

-The Best Handwriting Fonts
+The Best Handwriting and Script Fonts

 - Thin Fingers